 Penalties for Violating Removal Laws

 It doesn’t take much to earn the label “asbestos-containing.”
-In the state of Florida and across the country, all forms of asbestos (even in small amounts) are considered dangerous.
-Asbestos-containing materials refer to any materials which contain more than 1 percent asbestos.
-Florida has set laws in place to regulate the removal of such ACM, with some hefty penalties for violating these laws.
+In Florida and across the country, all forms of asbestos (even in small amounts) are considered dangerous.
+Asbestos-containing materials refer to any materials that contain more than 1% asbestos.
+Florida has set laws to regulate the removal of such materials, with some hefty penalties for violating these laws.

 The Department of Environmental Protection sets non-compliance fees high.
 Currently, financial penalties are the only punishments for skirting the law.
-If an individual or individuals are harmed during the removal of asbestos from any site in the state of Florida, filing a lawsuit is the only recourse.
-Financial penalties are assessed for failure to comply with asbestos notification laws, waste shipment violations, and work-practice and emission violations.
+If an individual or individuals are harmed during the removal of asbestos from any site in Florida, filing a lawsuit is the only recourse.
+Financial penalties are assessed for failure to comply with notification laws, waste shipment violations, and work-practice and emission violations.
 Penalties depend on the specific type of violation and whether it’s the first, second, or third violation, and range from $500 up to $10,000.
-To learn more about Florida DEP asbestos regulations, please review this informational document.

-Florida residents thankfully don’t have to be concerned about environmental sources of asbestos since the mineral does not occur naturally in the Sunshine State.
-However, exposure through asbestos-contaminated products is a possibility and becoming informed about how to prevent exposure is the best approach to avoid contact with the toxic mineral.
+Florida residents don’t have to be concerned about environmental sources of asbestos.
+The mineral does not occur naturally in the Sunshine State.
+However, exposure through contaminated products is possible.
+Becoming informed about preventing exposure is the best approach to avoid contact with the toxic mineral.